datanav/docs/technical/hubspot-superoffice.rst

      - Superoffice Data Type

-HubSpot Deal to Superoffice Sale
+HubSpot Deal to SuperOffice Sale
 --------------------------------
-Every HubSpot Deal will be synchronized with a Superoffice Sale.
+Every HubSpot Deal will be synchronized with a SuperOffice Sale.

-Once a link between a HubSpot Deal and a Superoffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Deal and a SuperOffice Sale is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Deal and a Superoffice Sale:
+The following properties are synchronized between a HubSpot Deal and a SuperOffice Sale:

 .. list-table::
    :header-rows: 1

    * - HubSpot Deal Property
-     - Superoffice Sale Property
+     - SuperOffice Sale Property
-     - Superoffice Data Type
+     - SuperOffice Data Type
    * - properties.amount
      - Amount
      - "float"